 Healthcare staff shortages are a serious problem, with healthcare providers scrambling to find solutions to stem the outflow of employees.
-In fact, October has been dubbed “Striketober” on social media as masses of healthcare workers either quit, went on strike, or prepared to do either after spending nearly two years on the frontlines of the COVID-19 pandemic.
+In fact, October 2021 was dubbed “Striketober” on social media as masses of healthcare workers either quit, went on strike, or prepared to do either after spending nearly two years on the frontlines of the COVID-19 pandemic.
 Top demands from those choosing to strike include:

 - Pay increases

 - Meal and rest breaks

 - Shorter shifts

 In a recent blog, we featured provider burnout and staff turnover as one of healthcare’s biggest fears.
 Some healthcare leaders have even said staff shortages are a bigger issue than unvaccinated workers.
 A key weapon in the fight against burnout and turnover is technology.
 Digital technology is so important to combating staff shortages that the UK has granted its National Health Service with nearly £6 billion in extra funding for tech initiatives to tackle the healthcare staffing crisis.
 UK Chancellor Rishi Sunak called the funding “game changing.”
 In this blog, we’ll dive deeper into the issue and focus on eight ways healthcare leaders can incorporate technology to combat staff shortages.

 The number one way to leverage tech to combat staff shortages is an overall commitment to digital transformation.
 It’s often said that healthcare lags other industries in terms of innovation and technology by a decade or two.
 Digital transformation can not only improve the patient experience, but it can also reduce employee workloads and labor costs by improving efficiency.
 The rest of our list focuses on specific types of digital transformation and how they can combat healthcare staff shortages.